 “A good portion of what we do is social work,” says John Bertucci, the 57-year-old executive director of Petaluma Community Access.
 “We’re a social resource.”

-The nonprofit public television station provides three channels of community, educational and governmental programming to local viewers — and an opportunity for Petaluma residents to learn how to make their own films and television shows.
+The Spectrum channel list 2021 provides three channels of community, educational and governmental programming to local viewers — and an opportunity for Petaluma residents to learn how to make their own films and television shows.

 “Cameras and equipment are the bait to get people to come in,” Bertucci says, smiling.

 Although the current staff is small — four part-timers plus himself — Bertucci said they all understand the “magic” of public access television.

 “This is a generous, forgiving place where people can make mistakes and experiment, where collaboration and communication are their own reward.
 And we take people wherever they are on their learning curve,” he said.

 PCA opened its doors in 1996, then on the Casa Grande High School campus.
 For the past five years, it has been located at 205 Keller St.

 Currently, PCA is expanding — much to Bertucci’s delight.

 “We’re getting our studio back.
 It’ll be great to have a place where the camera can roll, you can switch between two cameras and don’t have to edit,” he said.

 “Now, more people can come in.
 And anyone can walk through the door.
 We’re democratic, non-denominational and equal opportunity.”